stuarthayhurst/argon-icon-theme/README.md

   - `make index` will generate `index.theme` (Done automatically by `build` and `regen`)

 ## Contributing:
+  - Contribution guidelines can be found in `docs/CONTRIBUTING.md`, but summarised:
     - Create / modify / delete the appropriate .svg file(s)
     - Run `make build` to clean up left over files, generate new icons and index
     - Submit a pull request with the changes
   - Guides to make icons can be found in `guides/`

 ## Install Dependencies: (Required to install with no modifications)